MECHAkunEX/mechakunex.github.com/source/_posts/auto/2012-04-28-Movie--Rise-of-the-Planet-of-the-Apes--starring-James-Franco-and-Andy-Seeks--2011--0.markdown

 ---
 layout: post
-title: "Movie: Rise of the Planet of the Apes, starring James Franco and Andy Serkis (2011)"
+title: "Movie: Rise of the Planet of the Apes, starring James Franco and Andy Seeks (2011)"
 date: 2012-04-28 00:00
 comments: true
 categories: